The Gathering (Carmody novel): Film, TV or theatrical adaptations

-Plans to adapt The Gathering into screen began circulating as far back as 1997, when Sullivan Entertainment picked up the idea.
+Plans to adapt The Gathering to screen began circulating as far back as 1997, when Sullivan Entertainment picked up the idea.
 In 2001, the Variety website posted an article stating that the film adaptation of The Gathering, to be titled "New Haven", was to be part of a three-film production plan for the then newly created film division of Sullivan Entertainment.
 Despite speculation and rumours amongst fans, no news has been reported since, and the project status is unknown.